-Applicants will be assessed in two stages, application, written test and interview.
+Applicants will be assessed in two stages.
 Referee comments will also be obtained verbally after interview as required.

 Stage 1: Application

 Applicants will be shortlisted based on their written application and responses to the work based questions.
 Your stage one application will be assessed to determine your suitability to progress to the next stage of the assessment.

 Stage 3: will be a face to face interview, held in Canberra, which is followed by a practical computer-based test of approximately 30 minutes in duration designed to assess your ability to comprehend new material, analyse issues, pay attention to detail and communicate clearly and accurately.
 The test will be followed by a face to face or telephone interview conducted by a Selection Advisory Committee.

 When do we make an offer to the successful applicant?